 This course provides a student with less than 10 hours of undergraduate biblical text work an opportunity to become acquainted with the content of the biblical text and to demonstrate knowledge of the text through examination.
-This course is a prerequisite for students taking Introduction to the Old Testament and Introduction to the New Testament who do not have 10 or more biblical text undergraduate course work.
-This course cannot be used to satisfy biblical text elective requirements for the M.A.C.M., M.Div, and M.T.S.
+This course is a prerequisite for students taking Introduction to the BIBL-5033 & BIBL-5043 who do not have 10 or more biblical text undergraduate course work.
+This course cannot be used to satisfy biblical text elective requirements for the M.A.C.M., M.Div, or M.T.S.